-With that being said, You may remember in the first video we talked about the first 5 reasons- “Why you cant get rid of SIBO” today we are going to talk about 6 more reasons why SIBO can be so challenging.
+With that being said, You may remember in the first video we talked about the first 5 reasons- “Why you cant get rid of SIBO” Why its difficult to treat, why it relapses.
+Today we are going to talk about 6 more reasons why SIBO can be so challenging.

 When you consider all of these things- it might seem daunting to tackle SIBO- and in some cases it can be.
 But, I promise you that your chances of success SIBO treatment drastically improves when you approach this with a plan, a road map and you are methodical about the process.

 SIBO Requires An Understanding Of What I Call The “BIG PICTURE.”

 If you do this, you will have the best chance of overcoming even the most challenging cases of SIBO.
 That I promise you!
 So in part II of today’s video we are going to dig a little bit deeper.
 If you missed part I you can go back and watch it here